 - An advocacy strategy provides you with a road map for your advocacy work.
 It helps keep you on track and ensures that your actions are well thought out, strategic and feasible.
-Some key elements of an advocacy strategy are: - Goals and objectives: What does the strategy aim to achieve?

-- Target audiences and allies: Whose actions does the strategy primarily aim to influence?
+Some key elements of an advocacy strategy are: - Goals and objectives: What does the strategy aim to achieve? - Target audiences and allies: Whose actions does the strategy primarily aim to influence?
 Which actors can help support advocacy efforts? - Key messages: What are the core messages of the strategy?
 How can you adapt core messages to different audiences? - Activities: How can you engage your target audience?
-What are possible activities? - Resources: What resources (e.g. staff, funding, capacity) are needed?
-What resources are available to support advocacy plans? - Monitoring and evaluation: How and when can you assess whether the strategy is working? - During this module we will go over each of these elements.
-While careful planning is essential, you always need to be prepared to make course adjustments to these plans.
-Again, if we use the metaphor of the roadmap, there are many different ways to reach your goal or new advocacy avenues that may emerge.
+What are possible activities? - Resources: What resources (e.g., staff, funding, capacity) are needed?
+What resources are available to support advocacy plans? - Monitoring and evaluation: How and when can you assess whether the strategy is working?

+During this module we will go over each of these elements.
+While careful planning is essential, you always need to be prepared to make adjustments to these plans.
+Again, if we use the metaphor of the road map, there are many different ways to reach your goal or new advocacy avenues that may emerge.

-SLIDE 6: GOALS AND OBJECTIVES
+Slide 6: Goals and objectives

-- It is critical for child protection staff to have clearly defined advocacy goals and objectives that drive the work.
-Your long-term goal is usually bold and ambitious, and unlikely to be fully achieved within the duration of your assignment. - Ask learners for an example of a long-term goal.
-For example, your goal could be "to protect children from conflict-related violations in the mission area." - Your objectives are usually shorter term.
+It is critical for child protection staff to have clearly defined advocacy goals and objectives that drive their work.
+Your long-term goal is usually bold and ambitious, and unlikely to be fully achieved within the duration of your assignment.

+Ask learners for an example of a long-term goal.
+For example, your goal could be "to protect children from conflict-related violations in the mission area."

+Your objectives are usually shorter term.
 They clearly define what changes in policies and practices you need to achieve to reach your long-term goal.
-These advocacy objectives may change over time so make sure to review and adapt them on a regular basis. - Ask learners for an example of a short-term objective.
-For example, advocacy objectives could be influencing the host government to adopt legislation to criminalize recruitment and use of children by armed forces/groups or to criminally prosecute alleged perpetrators of grave violations committed against children by armed forces/groups.
+These advocacy objectives may change over time so make sure to review and adapt them on a regular basis.

+Ask learners for an example of a short-term objective.
+For example, an advocacy objective could be to influence the host government to adopt legislation to criminalize recruitment and use of children by armed forces/groups or to criminally prosecute alleged perpetrators of grave violations committed against children by armed forces/groups.

-SLIDE 7: SMART OBJECTIVES
+Slide 7: SMART objectives